A Competitive Mentored Research Program for Medical Students

 - Is it feasible to accomplish, or at least initiate, a body of work in the allotted time frame?

-This NIH-funded program currently funds 38-40 students from the University of Utah and 2-3 students from each of our partnering institutions, the University of Puerto Rico (URM) and the University of Nevada.
+This NIH-funded program for 2023 will fund up to 27 students from the University of Utah including 2-3 students from each of our partnering institutions, the University of Puerto Rico (URM) and the University of Nevada.

 Note: All faculty must have IRB and/or IACUC approval before students can start work on any projects.